ColonolNutty/Sims4CommunityLibrary/README.md

 Planned Features:

-- Many functions, utilities, and services to make coding for the sims 4 much easier.
+- Many more functions, utilities, and services to make coding for the sims 4 much easier.
 You won't need to reinvent the wheel anymore!
 - Exception Handling (stack trace customization)
 - Services & Utilities:
-  - Weather - Detect and change weather conditions
+  - Weather - Change weather conditions
   - Club - Detect sims that are part of a club, whether they are at a club gathering, whether their club encourages or discourages certain things
-  - Statistic Management (Manage statistics such as motives, mood, etc.)
-  - Motive Management (Change motive levels and moods of sims)
-- Event handling
-  - Interaction events (Queued, Started, Ended, Interaction Outcomes)
-  - Sim - (Spawn, Initialization, Occult Swapping)
 - Custom Enum Types
-  - Collections (Tuple, List)
   - Bitwise (Support for bitwise operations on custom enums)
-- Dialogs and Notifications
 - Notifications
-    - Sim Icons
-    - Warnings
-    - Errors
-    - Info
-    - Notifications with Custom Buttons.
+  - Notifications with Buttons.
-  - Story Dialogs (Add custom buttons, add sim icons)
-  - Custom Dialog Boxes
-    - Prompt users to input Numbers/Text
-    - Prompt the user to select from a list of items.
-  - Sim Picker - Prompt the player to choose a sim or a number of sims from a dialog.

 Installation: